-Camp Fraser provides guests with opportunities to grow physically, mentally, socially and spiritually through nature walks, canoeing, kayaking, creek walks, low and high ropes challenge courses, quiet times and devotions.
+Camp Fraser provides guests with opportunities to grow physically, mentally, socially and spiritually through nature walks, canoeing, kayaking, creek walks, quiet times and devotions.

 The Camp